MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/how-to-manage-office-365-proplus-channels-for-it-pros.md

 - The client will always gracefully move forward when a now-available build number is higher.
 For example, a client on June 2019 Semi-Annual Channel with build version 1808 (build 10730.20348) will move to Semi-Annual Channel Targeted with build version 1902 (build 11328.20318).
 No  administrative intervention is required.
 The normal update process/workflow applies the change.

 **Faster -> slower (Example: SAC-T to SAC)**
-- In an SCCM-managed environment where COM is enabled, Office will not auto downgrade when the channel is changed.
+- In an Configuration Manager environment where COM is enabled, Office will not auto downgrade when the channel is changed.
 It will only move forward once the build advertised is later than what’s currently installed.
 For example, an Office ProPlus client on Semi-Annual Targeted build June 2019 version 1902 (build 11328.20318) will have to wait until the Semi-Annual Channel build number is greater to move forward, such as July 2019 version 1902 (build 11328.20368).
 The supported downgrade method is to rerun Office Deployment Tool with the desired build and channel.
 Keep in mind that during the waiting period, the Office 365 client won't receive any updates, including security updates.
 - In a non-COM-managed environment such as default configuration CDN, your new version will be downgraded to match the Group Policy that's assigned.

-*Since we can’t do binary delta compression (BDC) the download will be larger.
+- Since we can’t do binary delta compression (BDC) the download will be larger.
 As a result, network considerations should be considered when downgrading from CDN.

 ## Frequently asked questions